💡 Quick Answer

 ⚠️ Avoid This

-The stellar reputation of Japanese convenience store food isn't just a myth; it's a well-earned reality.
-Several factors contribute to this:
+The strong reputation of Japanese convenience store food is not just a myth.
+Several factors help explain why konbini meals are so popular:

 ✅ Tip